When Lou Reed Wrote a Gritty Love Letter to Hometown, ‘New York’

 Opening with the love-among-the-ruins of "Romeo Had Juliette," New York takes the listener all over the city, with its 14 songs playing out like newspaper articles.
 "Sick of You," "Hold On" and "Good Evening Mr. Waldheim" feature ripped-from-the-headlines lyrics that perfectly encapsulated the mood of New York at the time.

 But for all of Reed's rage, the album is not without heart or empathy.
-In its most moving song, ‘Halloween Parade,’ Reed is back on the streets of Greenwich Village.
-But the downtown characters who populated earlier songs like ‘Walk on the Wild Side’ are no longer there, the victims of AIDS.
-‘Endless Cycle’ is a harrowing tale of drug abuse and domestic violence, and ‘Dirty Blvd.,’ an unlikely radio hit, deals with a child dreaming of escape from his sealed fate of a life of poverty and crime.
+In its most moving song, "Halloween Parade," Reed is back on the streets of Greenwich Village.
+But the downtown characters who populated earlier songs like "Walk on the Wild Side" are no longer there, the victims of AIDS.
+"Endless Cycle" is a harrowing tale of drug abuse and domestic violence, and "Dirty Blvd.," a rock radio hit, deals with a child dreaming of escape from his sealed fate of a life of poverty and crime.

 The album closes with "Dime Store Mystery," a tribute to Reed's mentor Andy Warhol (who had died two years earlier) that features former Velvet Underground drummer Maureen “Moe” Tucker.
 The song hinted at Reed’s next project, a concept album about Warhol called Songs for Drella, a collaboration with his partner in the VU, John Cale.